Lou Dobbs: George Soros conspiracy theories

 Dobbs was a proponent of numerous conspiracy theories about the Jewish-American philanthropist and businessman George Soros.
 Dobbs referred to him as an "evil SOB" and insidious.

-Dobbs's Fox Business Channel shows stirred controversy in October 2018 when a guest on Dobbs's show used what many described as an anti-Semitic trope to suggest that the State Department was "Soros-occupied" territory echoing the anti-Semitic conspiracy theory of a "Zionist-occupied government".
+Dobbs's Fox Business Channel shows stirred controversy in October 2018 when a guest on Dobbs's show used what many described as an antisemitic trope to suggest that the State Department was "Soros-occupied" territory echoing the antisemitic conspiracy theory of a "Zionist-occupied government".
 The remarks came days after bombing attempts on Soros and leading Democrats, and the remarks were replayed on Fox Business hours after an anti-Semitic gunman at a Pittsburgh synagogue killed 11 people.

 After widespread condemnation, Fox stated that the guest, Chris Farrell of Judicial Watch, would no longer be booked and that the program episode would be withdrawn from the Fox News archives.
 In the midst of the Trump–Ukraine scandal in November 2019, attorney Joseph diGenova made similar comments on Dobbs's program, falsely claiming that "George Soros controls a very large part of the career foreign service of the United States State Department.
 He also controls the activities of FBI agents overseas who work for NGOs – work with NGOs.
 That was very evident in Ukraine."
 Dobbs did not dispute diGenova's claim.